makenotion/notion-sdk-js/examples/parse-text-from-any-block-type/README.md

 NOTION_PAGE_ID=<notion-page-id>
 ```

-`NOTION_API_KEY`: Create a new integration in the [integrations dashboard](https://www.notion.com/my-integrations) and retrieve the API key available in the integration's `Secrets` page.
+`NOTION_API_KEY`: Create a new integration in the [integrations dashboard](https://www.notion.com/my-integrations) and retrieve the API key from the integration's `Secrets` page.

 `NOTION_PAGE_ID`: Use the ID of any Notion page with content.
 A page with a variety of block types is recommended.